Krishna Pandit: Goa B

 After the I-League season, Pandit joined the reserve side of Indian Super League club Goa.

-International
+International career

 Pandit has represented India at various age levels.
 He made his international debut for India at the under-14 level in May 2012 during the AFC U-14 Football Festival.
 He scored eight goals in five matches for India.
 In 2013, he was promoted to the under-16 side for the SAFF U-16 Championship.